 However, there remains some concern that the United States is falling behind in terms of foreign language study when compared to other nations.
-Just take a look at China, a nation which has more English students than the entire United States population.
+Just take a look at China, a nation that has more English students than the entire United States population.
 One would think global competition would be reason enough, but there are many more reasons for educators to invest in language programs.

 We paneled a few language experts and learned about the most impactful benefits of foreign language programs.
 After this read, you may just try taking a class yourself.

 This video explains the benefit of young people learning a second language.

 1. Deeper Thinking